lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 God’s promise of eternal life includes eternal marriage, children, and all other blessings of an eternal family.
 This promise applies to those who are not currently married or are without family in the Church (see 38.1.4).
-Although the precise time and manner in which the blessings of exaltation are received is not known, these blessings are assured to those who strive to live as disciples of Jesus Christ.
+These blessings are assured to all who strive to live as disciples of Jesus Christ.

 2.1.1